ooples/pine_script_docs/source/primer/First_steps.rst

 - Scripts by the `authors the PineCoders account follows <https://www.tradingview.com/u/PineCoders/#following-people>`__
 - Scripts by authors with high reputation and many open-source publications.

-Looking at code from scripts you find in the `Puclic Library <https://www.tradingview.com/scripts/>`__ is easy; if you don't see a grey or red lock in the upper-right corner of the script's widget, this indicates the script is open-source.
+Reading code from scripts you find in the `Puclic Library <https://www.tradingview.com/scripts/>`__ is easy; if you don't see a grey or red "lock" icon in the upper-right corner of the script's widget, this indicates the script is open-source.
 By opening its script page, you will be able to see its source.

 To see the code of TradingView built-ins, load the indicator on your chart, then hover over its name and select the "Source code" curly braces icon